The last bolognese recipe you’ll need to make! It’s easy to cook, tasty and flavorful (and freezes well too)! Friends and family approved!

 Before serving, I love to garnish with parmesan cheese and parsley.
 Dried chili flakes are a great option if you want a little kick as well.

-Is this pasta sauce freezer friendly?
+Is pasta sauce freezer friendly?

 Absolutely!
 It will keep in the freezer for up to 90 days.
 This is great for keeping on hand for a new mom or a busy weeknight dinner.